The Imaginary Invalid: Audio recordings

 An hour-long version adapted by Richard MacDonald was broadcast on the NBC radio series Great Plays on 15 December 1940.

 In 1998, the L.A.
 Theatre Works recorded and released a production (ISBN 978-1-58081-360-0) featuring an adaptation by Beth Miles (who also directed the production) based on the John Wood translation (without the tragic twist ending; see above) and performed by The Actors' Gang.

-To date, this is the only English full-length recording of this play.
+There is also a full, dramatized version (with music), directed by Yuri Rasovsky, included in Seven Classic Plays, an audiobook produced by Blackstone Audio.